Oct. 2, 2024

 Jeff Umbro: It's crazy.
 That, that is how they, you know, figured out scales of measurement up until 2018, which I had no idea.
 I'd never heard of any of that.
 So anyway, you launched both of those episodes today as, as we record, September 19th.
 How long have you been working on this prior to today?

 Alex Goldman: I think I started in June and it's funny because I had a very clear idea of what was going to be.
-I had like a very clear idea in my head of what was going to be the, the first episode, and then I started working on it and it, and a classic problem occurred, which was like this like story creep started to happen where I was like, Oh, this is way too interesting.
+I had a very clear idea in my head of what was going to be the first episode, and then I started working on it and it, and a classic problem occurred, which was like this story creep started to happen where I was like, Oh, this is way too interesting.
 This can't be one episode.

 So that one got put on the back burner because it suddenly felt huge, suddenly felt like a really big story.
-And then I had to pivot to the, this other, these other stories, like measurement was definitely not going to be a launch, a launch episode.
-But you know, that's sort of the fun and exhaustion of making a show like this is like, you kind of pivot to whatever is going to work in the moment, you know?
+And then I had to pivot to the, this other, these other stories, measurement was definitely not going to be a launch, a launch episode.
+But you know, that's sort of the fun and exhaustion of making a show like this is, you kind of pivot to whatever is going to work in the moment, you know?

 Jeff Umbro: Well, let's talk about that.
 You, you decided to launch with two episodes.
 These are your pilots.
 I imagine this is a way for you to kind of test the waters of like how people are going to engage with the show.
-Like, from your point of view, what was the, and you're going to pause after this for like six weeks to keep producing and then you're going to start publishing regularly in November.
-Can you walk us through kind of like the logic of that?
+From your point of view, what was the, and you're going to pause after this for six weeks to keep producing and then you're going to start publishing regularly in November.
+Can you walk us through kind of the logic of that?

 Alex Goldman: The logic of it is that I truly did not have enough money to pay for the pre production phase.
-So I was like, my options are to make bad, to launch with like episodes that will suffer.
+So I was like, my options are to make bad, to launch with episodes that will suffer.
 Or I can be like, Hey, here's a taste of these.
 I'm going to go back and make more.
 If you like these, please consider supporting this.

-So far, like the response has been good.
+So far, the response has been good.
 I think it'll probably be better once we're, you know, full time.
 But I was genuinely really surprised and humbled by the enthusiasm around the first couple episodes.
 So, I mean, that was the logic.

 I totally get it.
 So hopefully when the show becomes regular, I retain those people who were initially doubtful.

-Jeff Umbro: Well, I think you're like one of the few people in the space that can command an audience that would be willing to wait for those two months.
+Jeff Umbro: Well, I think you're one of the few people in the space that can command an audience that would be willing to wait for those two months.
 You just have a proven track record.
 People understand what you're capable of.

 So it's a five person team.
 Right now, we're a three person team.
 I am the only full time person.
 The other people are part time.
-I've still got a ways to go, but I feel like my goals are modest enough that it's like not impossible.
+I've still got a ways to go, but I feel like my goals are modest enough that it's not impossible.

 Jeff Umbro: And you're gonna fund this through ad sales and through premium subscriptions.
 Am I missing any part of that equation?